auriq/essentia_docs/source/aws/aws.rst

 Now What?
 ---------

-The main AWS resource that Essentia uses is the EC2 instances.
+The main AWS resource that Essentia uses are the EC2 instances.
 These virtual machines act as master and worker nodes in an Essentia cluster, and supply the computing and memory required for processing data.
 First time users are strongly encouraged to read the excellent